erenayar-12/DSA210-Project/README.md

 ## Machine Learning

-#### I performed Grid search tuning on Random Forest, Neural Network, and Decision Tree models.
+#### For the ML part, I used Scikit-learn Machine Learning Library.
+I performed Grid search tuning on Random Forest, Neural Network, and Decision Tree models.
 Neural Network did not converge even after increasing iterations.
 I also tried KNN and SVM regression.
 Since all regression methods fail to meet R2 expectation, I reframed the problem  as a classification task.
 Instead of predicting the exact suicide rate, I converted the continuous variable into a binary label based on whether the suicide rate was above or below the median.
 That way, I could work with a better ML approach to my limited dataset.

 #### Naive Bayes has the best accuracy among other ML methods.
 I picked this method and worked with it.
 However, due to small dataset, overfitting occured.